pateln40/CW1_2020/Learning Journal.md

   First time creating 3D animation in Unity for a game, I needed my character to move up down, left, right and down with animation.
 Used **Animator.SetBool** to trigger certain animations for the player- from idle to walk and vice versa.

   I struggled to get the animations to move smoothly, the character would move in all directions but it would bounce back to the original position which is unnatural.
-I finally fixed the issue and now the player moves without bouncing back and the animations seems to work well.